Bg

 Wake windows5.5 - 6 hours

-Although your child may occasionally resist naps or go on an all-out nap strike, pediatric sleep experts recommend continuing to offer a daily nap.
-To encourage your child to fall asleep at naptime, make sure the room is dark and cool, your child isn’t hungry, and you have a consistent naptime routine in place.
+Most kids aren’t ready to fully drop their nap until at least 3 years of age.
+Although your child may occasionally resist daytime sleep or go on an all-out nap strike, we recommend continuing to offer a daily nap.
+Make sure the room is dark and cool, your child isn’t hungry, and you have a consistent naptime routine.

 Sample 2 year old sleep schedule